GRINGA-LETTERS FROM A.BROAD.

 Cancao De Junho is the first of two songs that are sung in Portuguese.
 As the arrangement unfolds, a synth whines, drones and oscillates and is panned, as a guitar, percussion, sultry saxophone and bass enter.
 They set the scene for Kate, who lays bare her soul as she sings of love’s difficulties.
 Tender, heartfelt harmonies accompany Kate and compliment her vocal.
 Still, synths bubble and squeak while a guitar shimmers and is joined by a buzzing bass synth.
 They’re joined by a myriad of percussion and acoustic guitar.
 Meanwhile, the rhythm section never miss a beat during this genre-melting arrangement flows along.
 By then, the alto-saxophone and tender, soulful harmonies are playing leading roles is this beautiful, genre-melting ballad.

 That is no surprise, as Gringa’s music is beautiful, joyous, uplifting and inspirational.
 Other times, it’s cerebral and thought-provoking.
-For much of the time, the music on A Letter From A.Broad is irresistible and akin to a call to dance.
+For much of the time, the music on Letters From A.Broad is irresistible and akin to a call to dance.
 It’s no surprise that Gringa have been winning friends and influencing people on San Francisco’s live scene.
 However, Gringa’s music deserves to find an audience way beyond San Francisco.
-Hopefully, the recent release of A Letter From A.Broad on gringamusic.com will introduce Gringa’s irresistible, hook-laden, genre-melting sound to a much wider audience.
+Hopefully, the recent release of Letters From A.Broad on gringamusic.com will introduce Gringa’s irresistible, hook-laden, genre-melting sound to a much wider audience.

 Gringa-Letters From A.Broad.